-The new Superpave definition for aggregate size defines the nominal maximum aggregate size.
-Nominal maximum aggregate size is defined as one size larger than the first sieve to retain more than 10%.
+In definition of maximum aggregate size in Superpave, we must distinguish between maximum aggregate size and nominal maximum aggregate size.
+Nominal maximum aggregate size is defined as one size larger than the first sieve to retain more than 10% of aggregate.
 Maximum aggregate size is defined as one size larger than the nominal maximum size.
-MAXIMUM is LARGER than nominal!
+MAXIMUM size is LARGER than nominal maximum size!

-NOTE: NMAS is now the reference term in most asphalt sections in Pub 408 ate size defines the nominal maximum aggregate
+NOTE: NMAS is now the reference term in most asphalt sections in Pub 408.